Video game monetization: Ownership versus licensing

 Games delivered on physical media which do not install content on a user's console or computer, such as most cartridge-based systems as well as earlier optical media games that simply read content directly from the disc, are generally considered to be products owned by the person that bought the game, and thus gives them the ability to give away or sell that game under principles like the first-sale doctrine of U.S. law; once the person has given away their copy, they generally have no legal means to play it.

 As video game grew popular and the second-hand market for video games became popular, the industry began to introduce methods to limit second-hand sales of games that were delivered on installation media.
 Such methods included labelling games with "Not for Resale" stickers to simply discourage resale, and using product keys that could only be used once (through an online confirmation system), making the installation media valueless without a fresh product key.
 The industry has generally settled on using a software license that grants them the ability to install and play the game but restricts them from selling the game again.
 These licenses typically include end user license agreements (EULA) that limit what the user can do with the game, such as unlicensed modifications.
 License transfers may be possible under the EULA, but typically require the original owner to fully divest themselves of all copies of the game and related materials along with the installation media, and assure that the second-hand recipient agrees to the same EULA terms.
 Coupled with increased use of digital distribution, the license approach significantly limited the used game market.

 Within the United States, the use of software licenses is considered upheld by case law under the Ninth Circuit decision of Vernor v.
 Autodesk, Inc., which ruled that consumers of software products with licenses are licensees and bound by the EULA and are not owners of the software, invalidating any first-sale rights.
 A subsequent Ninth Circuit case, MDY Industries, LLC v.
 Blizzard Entertainment, Inc., affirmed the Vernor decision to video games.

 The situation is more complicated in Europe; in UFC Que Choisir v.
 Valve Corporation in 2015, a French court ruled against Valve for failing to offer the means for users to freely transfer game licenses between users, a requirement of European law.

+In September 2024, California enacted AB 2426, effective January 1, 2025, which requires sellers of digital goods, including video games, to clearly disclose when consumers are acquiring a revocable license rather than unrestricted ownership, and restricts the use of terms such as "buy" or "purchase" without such disclosures.
+By 2026, the law had given rise to class action lawsuits against video game sellers over their digital storefront purchase flows.